Guardians vs. Braves Player Props Betting Odds

-Jose Ramirez and Ronald Acuna Jr. are among the players with prop bets on the table when the Cleveland Guardians and the Atlanta Braves play at Progressive Field on Tuesday (first pitch at 7:10 PM ET).
+Player props are listed for Ronald Acuna Jr. and Jose Ramirez, among others, when the Atlanta Braves visit the Cleveland Guardians at Progressive Field on Wednesday at 7:10 PM ET.

 Bet on this matchup or its props with BetMGM!